 Courtyard/Villas/ Patio Homes Single-family detached homes on smaller lots for minimal grounds upkeep, adjacent to the golf course.
 Low profile single story residences with private patios or decks designed for minimum maintenance and a carefree lifestyle.
 From $300,000 to $500,000.
 Most feature views of golf fairways and other natural scenery.

 Townhomes For Sale: Offering maintenance-free living, most feature first floor master bedrooms on the main level, screened porches and large deck areas.
 Priced from $225,000 to $1.3 million.
 This includes the communities of Winster Fax, Archers Mead, Littletown Quarter, Burwells Green, Harrops Glen , Warehams Point and some of Quarterpath Trace

-Williamsburg/ JCC Schools for Kingsmill are James River Elementary, James Blair Middle, Jamestown High School.
+Williamsburg/ JCC Schools for Kingsmill are James River Elementary, Berkeley Middle School, Jamestown High School.

 Nearest Airports: (PHF)Newport News/Williamsburg, 20 minutes; (ORF) Norfolk International, 45 minutes; (RIC) Richmond International, 45 minutes.

 Steeped in a tradition of gracious Southern hospitality, Kingsmill heralds a rich history dating back to Colonial America.
 The bucolic land located along the banks of the mighty James River was considered as a permanent base by the first Englishmen on May 12,

 1607.
 They decided to settle at Jamestown the next day.
 Located in the heart of Virginia ‘s Historic Triangle, it should come as no surprise that the land now known as Kingsmill featured a bustling plantation from 1619 through the 1800s.